 Many companies promote misleading prices or offer packages with confusing pricing structures.
 On top of this, there are often hidden fees and charges the user may not discover until it’s too late.
 Check some cost below:

 - Integration fees

 - Cancellation fees

 - High credit card processing rates

-Consider all these costs before moving into using any free software, which may drain your money in long run.
+Consider all these costs before moving into using free software is a wastage of money and time.